2718e/uppy/website/src/docs/dashboard.md

 Dashboard ships with the `Informer` plugin that notifies when the browser is offline, or when it is time to say cheese if `Webcam` is taking a picture.
 If you want, you can disable the Informer and/or provide your own custom solution.

+### `disablePasteFiles: false`

+Dashboard ships with the functionality to allow users to paste images from the clipboard in order to upload them.
+If you want, you can disable this.

+Note that this option is currently incompatible with @uppy/locales (as translations for alternate messages haven't been done yet)

 ### `disableThumbnailGenerator: false`

 Dashboard ships with the `ThumbnailGenerator` plugin that adds small resized image thumbnails to images, for preview purposes only.
 If you want, you can disable the `ThumbnailGenerator` and/or provide your own custom solution.